Set Up Your Perfect Morning Routine (+Morning Routine Ideas)

 After making his bed, he practices transcendental meditation for 21 minutes.
 He spends the first 60 seconds getting into the right frame of mind.
 The next 20 minutes are spent reciting a mantra that helps him to clear his head.

-Afterwards, Ferriss exercises for 30 seconds.
+Afterward, Ferriss exercises for 30 seconds.
 He usually performs pushups and dips.

 Next, Ferriss hydrates with a pot of pu-ehr tea (a fermented black tea).
 He adds coconut oil or caprylic acid, claiming that the brain craves the type of fat found in both.